The Farndale Story

 The family experienced the excitements and the horrors of wars.
 John George Farndale wrote letters home from the heights of Sebastopol, through the Crimean War.
 Those male members of the family born at the end of the nineteenth century were nearly all destined for their places in the trenches of the First World War and many served in the Second World War.

 The Farndale Story is a unique history of a single family and its path through two thousand years of British History.
+It is also a shared story with countless other ordinary folk who trod the path of British history.
+It is both the particular story of one family, and an everyman story of many.

 The Time Traveller’s Handbook